mengomarlene/CDTMatlabWorkshop/README.md

 # CDTMatlabWorkshop

-MATLAB material for the CDT Software Carpentry workshop, University of Leeds (June 2016)
+Some of the material for the CDT Software Carpentry workshop, University of Leeds (June 2016)

 ## Attributions
 Day 1 material is derived from work that is Copyright © [Software Carpentry](http://software-carpentry.org/)